sfigg/commercialization-public/design/device-experiences/OEM-10S-security.md

 ---

 # Windows 10 S Mode security features and requirements for OEMs
-Windows 10 S is a specific configuration of Windows 10 Pro that offers a familiar, productive Windows experience that’s streamlined for security and performance.
+Windows 10 S is a specific configuration of Windows 10 Pro that offers a familiar Windows experience that’s streamlined for security and performance.
 Windows 10 S provides the best of the cloud and full featured apps, and is designed for modern devices.
 Windows Defender is always on and always up-to-date.

 Windows 10 S will only run verified apps from the Store and verified drivers from Windows Update.
 Windows 10 S provides supports Azure Active Directory, and when paired with MSA or Intune for Education, Windows 10 S defaults to storing files to OneDrive.
 Windows 10 S is available for any Windows 10 Professional edition, and users can switch to Windows 10 Pro.